irzhakbasil/testApp/README.md

-# You can change the table and inputs by simply replacing the objects in dataObj.js and tableHeadings.js
+## You can change the table and inputs by simply replacing the objects in dataObj.js and tableHeadings.js
-# Not solved the issue with prepopulated input fields (in hardcoded version it works fine).
-# better css needed :D
+## better css needed :D

 # vue-cli